NexTre-dev/alphaver/items/flameberge.md

 ## Obtaining The Item
 The Flameberge can be obtained by killing a giant.
 Read more about it [on the page about giants](../mobs/LilypadGiant.md).

+## Special Abilities
+By right-clicking, a ring of fire will spawn around you.